After reading Chris Penner's blog post on Conway's Game

 The curly braces indicate that it is an implict parameter.
 This means that the typechecker is able to infer the value of the parameter and the caller never has to explicitely pass a value in.
 This might seem like magic, but its very similar to the type inference you are used to with Haskell.

-With this instance of Representable
+With this instance of Representable, the indexing type

-cannot ever produce a value greater then
+Fin n cannot ever produce a value greater then

-must be of size
+n - 1 and the Functor must be of size

-.
+n.
 This is guaranteed at compile time.

-instance for an arbitrary fixed
+can have a Representable instance for an arbitrary fixed

 length vector.